-First Confiscation of tobacco product.
-Principal/Student conference, detention, in-school

-Offense: suspension, or 1-3 days out-of-school suspension.

-Subsequent Confiscation of tobacco product.
-In-school suspension or 1-10 days out-of-school
+First Offense Confiscation of tobacco product.
+Principal/Student conference, detention, in-school suspension, or 1-3 days out-of-school suspension.
+Subsequent Offense Confiscation of tobacco product.
+In-school suspension or 1-10 days out-of-school suspension.

-Truancy (see Board policy JED and procedures JED-AP1 and JED-AP2) - Absence from school without the knowledge and consent of parents/guardians and/or the school administration; excessive non-justifiable absences, even with the consent of parents/guardians.
+Truancy (see Board policy JED and procedures JED-AP1 and JED-AP2) - Absence from school without the knowledge and consent of parents/guardians and/or the school administration; excessive non-justifiable absences, even with the consent of the parents/guardians.

-First Principal/Student conference, parents contacted, detention, or 1-3 days in-school

-Subsequent Detention, 3-10 days in-school suspension or 1-180 days out-of-school suspension.
+First Offense Principal/Student conference, parents contacted, detention, or 1-3 days in-school suspension.
+Subsequent Offense Detention, 3-10 days in-school suspension, or 1-180 days out-of-school suspension, and removal from extracurricular activities.